Polymer Clay Pixel Slabs, Stepped Layers, and Mirrored Pairs

 Key takeaways

-- 3Press layered pixel pieces together just enough to bond without rounding off the staircase edge
+- 3Press layered pixel pieces just enough to bond.
+Any harder and the staircase corners round off and the 8-bit read disappears

-- 4Plan holes, jump rings, or brooch placement around the balance of the finished shape, not just the raw blank
+- 4Plan holes, jump rings, or brooch placement against the balance of the finished pair, not the centerline of the raw blank

-The good news is that most of these builds do not need complicated sculpting.
-They need cleaner slab logic: even sheets, one reliable template, planned layering order, and hardware decisions made before you reach for any finish.
+Pixel edges go soft or pairs stop matching when the slabs are uneven, the template changes between sides, or hardware is decided after the piece is baked.
+Most of these builds do not need complicated sculpting.
+They need cleaner slab logic: even slabs, one reliable template, planned layering order, and hardware decisions made before you reach for any finish.

 Pixel pieces fall apart visually when one layer is thicker than the next, because the staircase edge stops reading as intentional.

-Condition the clay until it rolls smoothly, then use thickness guides, a roller, or a pasta machine to keep the sheets repeatable.
+Condition the clay until it rolls smoothly, then rest the slab on a cool tile for a few minutes so it firms up before cutting.
+Use thickness guides, a roller, or a pasta machine to keep the slabs repeatable.
 This matters on eyes, lips, badges, and mushrooms because the edge profile is part of the design, not just a construction detail.

 Thickness guide strips make it much easier to keep the steps consistent from one layer to the next.